Website Manager

 Q: When do Spring practices start?

-A: Practices for AA are scheduled to begin the week of February 13 (subject to change).
+A: Practices are tentatively scheduled to begin the week of February 13 (subject to change).

 Q: When do Spring games start?